 - Each entity (chapter and council) under the exemption has its own employer identification number (EIN.)
-If you cannot find yours, look at the top of the Annual Financial Report in the Leaders Only Section or contact volunteer operations staff. - Each entity is required to file its own tax forms with the IRS.
+If you cannot find yours, look at the top of the Annual Financial Report in the Leaders Only Tools section of tu.org or contact volunteer operations staff. - Each entity is required to file its own tax forms with the IRS.
 TU national cannot file on a chapter's or council's behalf.